4:15pm

-With his convincing Florida win on Tuesday, Mitt Romney has re-established himself as the clear front-runner for the Republican presidential nomination.
-But he has not yet managed to restore his luster as the GOP's "inevitable" choice.
+With his impressive Florida win on Tuesday, Mitt Romney has re-established himself as the clear front-runner for the Republican presidential nomination.
+But he continues to face fervent opposition from some quarters, and a number of hurdles remain before he can claim the nomination.

 By taking the largest state to vote so far by a significant margin, Romney has recovered from Gingrich's decisive Jan.
 21 win in South Carolina.
 But Gingrich vows to press on — as do Santorum and Paul.